ilanitb16/Android-App/wiki/posts.md

 A page full of posts only the current user posted.
 Is accessible by pressing the name of the user displayed in the right corner of the screen.
 ![image](https://github.com/ilanitb16/facebook-ex2/assets/97344492/0c1de117-e3d8-44f8-809c-016a9ba35d88)

+## Blacklisted links
+Using the integrated bloomfilter code, the website will not allow posting any posts containing the blacklisted urls.
+If a user attempts to do so, the post will not get published and an error will occur.

 # Android